Using QML Modules with Plugins

 qmldump program in the background.
 However, this automatic dumping is a fallback mechanism with many points of failure and you cannot rely upon it.

 A QML emulation layer (also called QML Puppet) is used in the Design mode to render and preview images and to collect data.
-To be able to render custom types correctly from QML modules, the emulation layer must be built with the same Qt version and compiler as the QML modules.
+To be able to render custom components correctly from QML modules, the emulation layer must be built with the same Qt version and compiler as the QML modules.

 On Windows, select Help > About Qt Design Studio to check the Qt version and compiler that you need to use to build your plugin.
 For example: